ILLINOIS COUNCIL OF THE BLIND CONSTITUTION AND BY-LAWS

 Section 1.
 Proposals to amend this constitution shall be submitted in writing to the Constitution and By-laws Committee at any time.
 Section 2.
 The Constitution and Bylaws Committee shall review all amendments and may make recommendations as to their disposal.
 All amendments which are duly submitted to the committee shall be conveyed, along with committee recommendations where given, to all corporate delegates and voting members at the time the notice of the next conference and convention is conveyed.
 Section 3.
 During the first business session of any conference and convention of the ICB, any proposed amendment to this constitution shall be read with no discussion permitted.
 At a subsequent business session on a subsequent day during the same conference and convention, amendments shall be reread, discussed and voted upon.
 Section 4.
 Two-thirds of the total votes cast by the corporate member roll call and by the voting members present at a conference and convention at which a quorum is present shall be requisite for adoption of an amendment to this constitution.
 Back to Top

 ARTICLE XI-MISCELLANEOUS PROVISIONSSection 1.
 A nominating committee shall be elected by a majority vote of the corporate delegates and voting members at a conference and convention at which a quorum is present.
 If no candidate receives a majority vote on the first ballot, there shall be a second balloting between the two candidates receiving the greatest number of votes.
 The ICB may, from time to time, establish such additional committees as may be deemed advisable.
 Section 2.
 A corporate seal in the form of a circle with the inscription “Illinois Council of the Blind” thereon shall be provided by the board of directors and affixed to all documents and legal papers of the Council.
 Section 3.
-The records of the ICB shall be kept in hardcopy print and may be kept in Standard English Revised Braille and both shall be valid.
+The records of the ICB shall be kept in at least one of accessible electronic format or hardcopy print and may be kept in Standard English Revised Braille and all shall be valid.
+Backups of electronic records shal be maintained.
 Section 4.
 The rules contained in “Robert’s Rules of Order, Revised” most current edition, and the revisions hereinafter made thereto, shall govern the ICB in all cases to which they are applicable, and where they are not inconsistent with the constitution, By-laws or special rules of order of the ICB.
 Section 5.
 No organization holding membership in the ICB at the time of the adoption of this constitution shall be disqualified from such membership by virtue of any article or provision contained herein, except as such organization shall fail to qualify as a corporate member within two years from the date of its adoption.

 ILLINOIS COUNCIL OF THE BLIND